latest nhpb_banner 1__compressed2

 Congregate meal sites are available as well.
 The focus if these locations is on assisting senior citizens from Alamance County with their nutritional needs, and they may receive free meals and access to other activities, such as information on applying for Medicare and government benefits.

 Low-income persons suffering from health issues have access to free food and related items from the nutritional supplement program.
 With doctor certification, persons 60 years of age and older may be eligible for subsidies for their needs.
+There are also tops on how to reduce wasted food to save money.
 A limited amount of assistance is also granted to individuals who are under 60 years of age.
 The U.S. Department of Agriculture, Home and Community Care Block Grant, Henderson County Hunger Coalition and local donations provide the funding for this program.

 Referrals may be provided to the HUD supported section 8 Housing Choice Voucher (HCV) program.
 This is available across the state of North Carolina to help very low-income individuals and families obtain standard housing.
 It works by giving clients rent subsidies, and it is fully funded by the U.S. Department of Housing and Urban Development (HUD).